 - Ask for training if you haven't had any.
 But remember to ask questions relating to the child you teach rather than thinking all of it will be relevant to them at once.

 I will just mention my book – I hope you'd expect me to in my own blog posts!
-It's out in January (almost there!) and can be pre-ordered from LDA Learning, my publishers.
+It's out now and can be pre-ordered from LDA Learning, my publishers.

 I've written it as a handbook that you can dip into to help you along the way – indeed throughout the child's primary years.
 It's arranged developmentally from early years to Y6 but takes into account that children with autism don't always develop in a linear fashion, you can dip into it at whatever stage your child is at, whatever age.
 It's full of practical advice and strategies and helps you understand autism from a child with autisms' point of view.